ternandsparrow/natcap-invest-docker-flask/README.md

 curl localhost:5000/pollination # this will execute the pollination model
 ```

+Alternatively, you can go to http://localhost:5000/tester to use a web UI to interact with the service.

 ## Building it

 You can build this project with the following command: